close

 Words: 1143|Pages: 2|6 min read

 ‘Out, out' is a poem written by Robert Frost who tells the story of a boy that had his life taken from him in an extremely upsetting circumstance.
 In comparison to this, "Disabled" by Wilfred Owen portrays a young man that has left part of himself behind in the war.
-Both poems assert ideas that insinuate brevity along with fragility of both characters in the poem, in addition to the essence that life will go on, that a singular life such as those of the characters are insignificant on a universal scale as when the young soldier from "Disabled" returned from war he is forgotten and the boy from ‘Out, out' where the people around him moved on even when he had just died.
-"Out, out, brief candle!
-Life's but a walking shadow, a poor player that struts and frets his hour upon the stage, and then is heard no more".
-This is undeniably a reference from Shakespeare's Macbeth that illustrates the image of a wavering candlelight that is fragile and brief.
-It also recalls the spirit of life, which at the same time is similarly brief and easily snatched away.
-Unlike ‘Disabled', ‘Out, out'
+Both poems assert ideas that insinuate brevity along with the fragility of both characters in the poem, in addition to the essence that life will go on, that a singular life such as those of the characters is insignificant on a universal scale.
+When the young soldier from "Disabled" returned from war, he is forgotten, and the boy from ‘Out, out' is quickly moved on from by those around him even after his death.
+The line "Out, out, brief candle!
+Life's but a walking shadow, a poor player that struts and frets his hour upon the stage, and then is heard no more" (Shakespeare, 1623) from Shakespeare's Macbeth illustrates the image of a wavering candlelight that is fragile and brief, reflecting the transient nature of life itself.
+Unlike ‘Disabled', ‘Out, out' captures the suddenness of life's end in a different manner.

 In Robert Frost's ‘Out, out-‘, the tragic accident does not place the boy at fault.
-On the other hand, Owen's ‘Disabled' was partially placed the young man at fault.
+Conversely, Owen's ‘Disabled' partially places the young man at fault.
 The fact that it was not the boy's fault in ‘Out, out-‘ encourages pity within the audience because they know that there was nothing that could have been done to stop it.
 Similarly, in ‘Disabled', the young man is brainwashed with propaganda to believe that the war is grand and fun.
 This encourages the audience to feel pity for the young man as he believed that the war would not be able to harm him.
-The despair induced in the reader at the child's unexpected death and the soldier's erroneous assumption that war glorious is a prime feature of both ‘Disabled' and ‘Out, out' The soldier had believed that war would be magnificent, but he, however, returns home unheroic and shunned by other "whole" people.
+The despair induced in the reader at the child's unexpected death and the soldier's erroneous assumption that war is glorious is a prime feature of both ‘Disabled' and ‘Out, out' (Owen, 1920; Frost, 1916).
+The soldier had believed that war would be magnificent, but he returns home unheroic and shunned by other "whole" people.
 His perception of life and his view of war have been affected radically by his wrong choice.
 The young soldier had initially been caught up in an elaborate dream with ‘jewelled hilts for daggers in plaid socks' and of "smart salutes, and care of arms; and leave, and pay arrears."
 And yet, as he comes to understand, these are all illusions he managed to trick and commit himself to.

 Get a custom paper now from our expert writers.